Personal Branding for Startups

 Mitigating Startup Risks for Startups

-Since the workshop, I’m now involved in a funded tech startup with over 30 patents-pending, as their marketing advisor (service provider) as of January 2018.
 It’s exciting to think of the possibilities, the potential for share prices, but the reality is that 70 to 95% of ALL startups fail.
 There are many strategies to mitigate that risk, but here are a few: referral programs, online automation tools and personal branding.

-If you’re a service provider, consultant, coach, trainer, speaker or author, it’s important to find a way to include a residual or referral program that is complementary to your own services when you’re trading time for dollars.
+However, if you’re a service provider, consultant, coach, trainer, speaker or author, it’s important to find a way to include a residual or referral program that is complementary to your own services when you’re trading time for dollars.
 Your time is not scaleable.
 Therefore, you need a referral program that helps you generate an additional income stream.

 A service provider in Vancouver, Canada can hustle hard and earn about $100K per year alone with hourly rates for consulting and / or coaching.
 But to exceed an annual income of $200K, $500K or more, there needs to be a back-end system for multiple streams of income.
 This revenue may start off small, but can grow with significance by leveraging the internet and online automation tools with a startup online.